matlab-deep-learning/quantization-aware-training/README.md

 - Replace quantizable layers in a floating-point network with quantization aware training layers.
 - Train with the quantizable training layers until reaching convergence.
 - Replace the quantizable training layers back with the original layers with updated learnables more robust to quantization.
-- Perform post-training quantization on this network to produce a fully-quantized int8 network.
+- Perform post-training quantization on this network to produce a quantized int8 network.

 ![Quantization Aware Workflow Steps](./images/qat_workflow.png)